 Great Plains Virtual Affiliate Fellowship

-The Kansas African Studies Center (KASC) is accepting proposals for the Great Plains Virtual Affiliate Fellowshipfor the Fall 2023 semester.
-The fellow will receive official KU affiliate status which will grant them remote and in-person access to KU Libraries and other resources.
-In addition, the fellow will receive an honorarium of $250 for a virtual presentation or exhibition of their work.
-KASC will highlight this presentation during the fellowship term and then archive it a gallery on the KASC website.
-Although the topic of scholarship and research is open, KASC especially welcomes proposals related to our annual theme of Migration, Identity, and Citizenship.
+KASC is accepting applications for the KASC Great Plains Virtual Affiliate Fellowship for the Spring 2025 semester.
+The fellow will receive official KU affiliate status which will grant them remote access to KU Libraries and other digital resources.
+In addition, the fellow will receive an honorarium of USD $250 for a virtual presentation or exhibition of their work.
+Although the topic of scholarship and research is open, KASC especially welcomes proposals related to our annual theme of Disinformation, Miseducation, and Epistemic Violence.
+The fellowship is open to educators and researchers at any university in the Great Plains region of the USA.
+To apply for the fellowship, please send a CV and a 500-word explanation of your interest in being a KU affiliate to kasc@ku.edu by the deadline of 15 DEC 2024.

 Fall 2023 Fellow